IntelRealSense/librealsense/examples/hello-realsense/readme.md

 // Try to get a frame of a depth image rs2::depth_frame depth = frames.get_depth_frame();
 ```
-Next we query the default depth frame dimentions (these may differ from sensor to sensor):
+Next we query the default depth frame dimensions (these may differ from sensor to sensor):
 ```cpp
 // Get the depth frame's dimensions float width = depth.get_width();